banigoden/ATM/README.md

-atm definition -
-implement solution  for serv card cliets with cards.
+atm definition - implement solutions for serv card clients with cards.
 Namely:
 check balance
 print receipt
-withdrow cash.
+withdraw cash.

-Client should be verify.
+A client should be verified.
 verification
 blocked if 3 times wrong.

-if left card inside,
+if a card is left in the card reader, the ATM will take it back in 1 minute.

-solution will deployed at ATM such have different configurations.ATMs(hardware), that contains:
+the solution will be deployed at ATMs such have different configurations.ATMs(hardware), that contain:
 Devices:
 monitor,
 touchscreen,
-cardreader and etc.
+card reader and etc.

-ATM abble to communicate woth GBIS by HTTP.
+ATM is able to communicate with GBIS by HTTP.

 Use cases: